Finding and solving problems in your SNMP implementation can be tough.

 Keeping these conditions in check is essential for a secure, well-functioning network.
 Proper firewall configuration and access can make all the difference in ensuring your network runs smoothly and safely.

 Some SNMP problems are not directly caused by either manager or agent.
 The network connectivity between the two devices can sometimes be impeded by firewall settings.
 Firewalls that block UDP, SNMP, pings, or ports 161 or 162 are the most common issues.
 Certain companies also have their own specific firewall errors.
-Use the following steps to identify and solve firewall errors:

 A simple ICMP ping to a PC near the device is a good initial test to determine connectivity status and network performance issues.
 ICMP ping is an IP-based signal sent from one device to another.
-If the target device receives the "ping" from the source device, it will (if configured to do so) respond to confirm that is active and connected to the network.
+If the target device receives the "ping" from the source device, it will (if configured to do so) respond to confirm that it is active and connected to the network.
 It's a simple way of confirming that a device is online.

 So, if your pings to the PC are not returned, try pinging the gateway.
 Continue working your way up the network with your pings to identify the point where they stop.
 Check for firewalls and firewall configurations, especially those that block UDP, SNMP, pings, or ports 161 or 162.
 Keep in mind that some networks block all ping traffic as a security measure.